 NAICS 441110—New car dealers includes establishments that retail new automobiles and light trucks, such as sport utility vehicles, and passenger and cargo vans, or retailing these new vehicles in combination with activities, such as repair services, retailing used cars, and selling replacement parts and accessories.

 NAICS 441210—Recreational vehicle dealers includes establishments that retail new and/or used recreational vehicles commonly referred to as RVs or retailing these new vehicles in combination with activities, such as repair services and selling replacement parts and accessories.

-NAICS 441222—Boat dealers includes establishments that (1) retail new and/or used boats or retailing new boats in combination with activities, such as repair services and selling replacement parts and accessories, and/or (2) retail new and/or used outboard motors, boat trailers, marine supplies, parts, and accessories.
+NAICS 441222—Boat dealers includes establishments primarily engaged in (1) retailing new and/or used boats or retailing new boats in combination with activities, such as repair services and selling replacement parts and accessories, and/or (2) retailing new and/or used outboard motors, boat trailers, marine supplies, parts, and accessories.

-NAICS 441310—Automotive parts and accessories stores includes establishments that comprise one or more of the following: (1) establishments known as automotive supply stores primarily engaged in retailing new, used, and/or rebuilt automotive parts and accessories; (2) automotive supply stores that are primarily engaged in both retailing automotive parts and accessories and repairing automobiles; and (3) establishments primarily engaged in retailing and installing automotive accessories.
+NAICS 441330—Automotive parts and accessories stores includes establishments primarily engaged in retailing new, used, and/or rebuilt automotive parts and accessories, with or without repairing automobiles; and/or establishments primarily engaged in retailing and installing automotive accessories.

 NAICS 444100—Building material and supplies dealers includes the following industries: